tiktoketer/X-Gorgon-TTEncrypt-X-Kronos/README.md

 # X-Gorgon X-Kronos X-Argus X-Ladon MSSDK private API algorithms and more
-TikTok / Douyin iOS & Android encryption algorithms in python for
+TikTok iOS & Android encryption algorithms in python for

  - Generate X-Gorgon8404 (Offline source code algorithm.
 Latest for iOS and Android)